 The security model shared between cloud providers and the client-side has legitimate concerns.
-But most cloud ERP solution providers such as NetSuite ERP software actually deliver robust and uncompromising security controls besides ensuring a kind of resilience to security threats that cannot be provided by in-house solutions.
+But most cloud ERP solution providers such as NetSuite ERP software actually deliver robust and uncompromising security controls besides ensuring a kind of resilience to security threats that in-house solutions cannot provide.

 In spite of these embedded security controls, you are always free to control your exposure to all kinds of security risks.
 One best practice is to adhere to the best security practices and guidelines prescribed by your cloud ERP solution provider.

 Migrating sensitive or mission-critical business data is a big concern for businesses and often proves to be a halting factor for ERP to cloud ERP migration.
 The modern cloud-native migration tools to mitigate these concerns offer robust access control and data encryption for both data in transition or at rest.

 Because of these concerns over sensitive data transfer, ultimately, fast-paced data migration doesn't take place.
 On the other hand, such migration requires frequent patching and more meticulous access control.
 Because of these bottlenecks, while turning to cloud ERP from traditional ERP, the company has to go through a lot of design work.

 Most companies are legitimately worried about the time required in data migration.
 The concern is perpetuated further by the industry finding that most data migration simply does not take effect as planned just because of various complexities while shifting from traditional ERP to cloud ERP systems.
 If you consider the past migration errors in the recent past, you will know why so many companies abstain from cloud switching simply because of data migration difficulties.